Beer in New Zealand

-Beer is the most popular alcoholic drink in New Zealand, accounting for 63% of available alcohol for sale.
-At around 64.7 litres per person per annum, New Zealand is ranked 27th in global beer consumption per capita.
+Beer is the most popular alcoholic drink in New Zealand, accounting for 59% of available alcohol for sale in 2023, down from 65% in 2009.
+At around 61 litres per person per annum, New Zealand was ranked 27th in global beer consumption per capita in 2019.
+About 85% of beer available in New Zealand in 2023 was produced locally, and 15% was imported.
 The vast majority of beer produced in New Zealand is a type of lager, either pale or amber in colour, and typically 4–5% alcohol by volume.

-Although the two largest breweries in New Zealand, Lion Nathan and DB Breweries, control almost 90% of sales by volume between them, there are over 150 smaller craft breweries and brewpubs producing a vast range of beer styles, including many ales.
+Although the two largest breweries in New Zealand, Lion Nathan and DB Breweries, control almost 90% of sales by volume between them, there are over 200 smaller craft breweries and brewpubs producing a vast range of beer styles, including many ales.

 History

 There is no oral tradition or archaeological evidence of the indigenous people of New Zealand (Māori) brewing beer before the arrival of Europeans and major ingredients of beer were not introduced to New Zealand until Europeans arrived in the late 18th century.